John Turnbull Thomson

 John Turnbull Thomson (10 August 1821 – 16 October 1884) was a British civil engineer and artist who played an instrumental role in the development of the early infrastructure of nineteenth-century Singapore and New Zealand.
-He lived the last 28 years of his life in New Zealand, and prior to that fifteen years in the Malay Straits and Singapore.
+He lived the last 28 years of his life in New Zealand, and prior to that 15 years in the Malay Straits and Singapore.

-Biography
+Early life, family and education

 Thomson was born at Glororum, Northumberland, England, the third child of Alexander Thomson and his wife, Janet, née Turnbull.
 After his father was killed in a hunting accident in 1830, the young Thomson and his mother went to live in Abbey St. Bathans, Berwickshire.
 He was educated at Wooler and Duns Academy, later spending some time attached to Marischal College, Aberdeen, and Edinburgh University before studying engineering at Peter Nicholson's School of Engineering at Newcastle-on-Tyne.

+Career

 Thomson arrived in the Malay Straits in 1838 and was employed by the East India Survey.
 In 1841 he was appointed Government Surveyor at Singapore and in 1844 became Superintendent of Roads and Public Works.

 He was responsible for the design and construction of a number of notable engineering works including bridges, roads, and hospitals.
 He conducted the allotment survey of Singapore, the topographical survey of the island of Singapore and its dependencies, and the marine survey of the Straits of Singapore and the east coasts of Johore and Penang.
 His outstanding achievement was the erection of the Horsburgh Lighthouse on Pedra Branca.

-In 1853 his health failed and he returned to England, where he studied modern engineering techniques, and travelled widely through Britain and the Continent inspecting engineering works.
+In 1853 his health failed and he returned to England, where he studied modern engineering techniques and travelled widely through Britain and the Continent inspecting engineering works.

 Early in 1856 he emigrated to New Zealand, where he worked as Chief Surveyor of the Otago Province until 1873.
 From 1876 until 1879 he was Surveyor-General of New Zealand.
 He was also the original surveyor of the city of Invercargill.